Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Introduction

 \section{Introduction}

-The interplay between magnetic and lattice degrees of freedom is ubiquitous and plays a vital role in the physics of strongly correlated materials.
-Spin-phonon coupling has been extensively explored as a test-bed for exotic magnetism, including probing ordered phases in frustrated magnets \cite{Fernandes2019, Kreisel2011} and quantum spin liquids \cite{Zhou2011, Serbyn2013, Ye2020, Metavitsiadis2021, Ferrari2021}; and as a tool to tune the magnetic properties of materials in equilibrium \cite{Kuboki1987, Hase1993, Khomskii1996, Uhrig1998, Weisse1999, Zhang2008}.
-Recent experimental advances in the field of light control of materials have opened up the possibility of tuning strongly correlated states and magnetism in a non-equilibrium setting by coupling light to the various microscopic degrees of freedom.
+The interplay between magnetic and lattice degrees of freedom plays a vital role in the physics of strongly correlated materials.
+Spin-phonon coupling has been extensively explored both as a way to probe ordered phases in frustrated magnets \cite{Fernandes2019, Kreisel2011} and quantum spin liquids \cite{Zhou2011, Serbyn2013, Ye2020, Metavitsiadis2021, Ferrari2021}, and as a tool for tuning the equilibrium magnetic properties of materials \cite{Kuboki1987, Hase1993, Khomskii1996, Uhrig1998, Weisse1999, Zhang2008}.
+Recent experimental advances in the light control of materials have opened up the possibility to tune correlated states and magnetism in a non-equilibrium setting by coupling light to different microscopic degrees of freedom.
 One fruitful avenue has been coupling light to electronic degrees of freedom, which in turn tune the magnetic interactions \cite{Mentink2015, Claassen2017, Oka2019, Marion2019, Quito2021, Quito2021b}.
-However, this approach often requires large fluences, which can induce significant heating \cite{Alessio2014, Claassen2017}.
-An alternative route is to pump resonant optically active phonons by infrared (IR) light, which can drive a wide range of strongly correlated phenomena, including metal-insulator transitions \cite{Rini2007} and exotic superconductivity \cite{Mankowsky2014, Mitrano2016, Knap2016}.
-One might also expect that these non-equilibrium phonon distributions can effectively tune the magnetism via the spin-phonon coupling, where changes have already been seen in seminal experiments \cite{Wall2009, Nova2017, Maehrlein2018, Disa2020, Afanasiev2021, Padmanabhan2022, Disa2023}.
+However, this approach often requires large fluences that can induce significant heating \cite{Alessio2014, Claassen2017}.
+An alternative route is to pump resonant optically active phonons by infrared (IR) light, which can drive a wide range of correlated phenomena, including metal-insulator transitions \cite{Rini2007} and exotic superconductivity \cite{Mankowsky2014, Mitrano2016, Knap2016}.
+These non-equilibrium phonon distributions may be also able to effectively tune magnetism via spin-phonon coupling, where changes have already been seen in seminal experiments \cite{Wall2009, Nova2017, Maehrlein2018, Disa2020, Afanasiev2021, Padmanabhan2022, Disa2023}.